Will Harris details ‘weird’ hand inflammation that has kept him off the mound

 A lot of uncertainties remain.
 Harris, though, is hopeful this next trial-and-error phase will lead him back to the Nationals.
 He signed a three-year, $24 million deal with the Nationals in January 2020.
 In his first season with the team, he missed two weeks with a strained right groin.
 Yet before last summer, he had just one other IL stint in his major league career.
 He made 68 appearances in 2015, 66 in 2016, 61 in 2018 and 68 in 2019.
 And in that last year — the one that finished with him yielding a World Series-winning homer to Howie Kendrick — Harris led all American League relievers with a 1.50 ERA.

 While doing so, he occasionally felt similar pressure and puffiness in his hand.
 Yet it only swelled after outings, and he figured it was a product of throwing so many pitches in his life.
 It never made him uncomfortable on the mound.
 It went away quickly.
-So he brushed it aside until, this spring, it intensified while facing the Marlins in Jupiter, Fla.
+So he brushed it aside until, this spring, it intensified when he faced the Marlins.

-He recalled feeling in “midseason form” while warming in the bullpen.
+He recalled feeling in “midseason form” when he warmed in the bullpen.
 But once in the game, he had little command or feel for his cutter and curveball.
-His cutter velocity was around two mph slower than usual.
+His cutter velocity was around 2 mph slower than usual.
 It seemed as if the power was draining out of his forearm and fingers.
 So he looked down at his hand, and that’s how it all began.
 Harris says that, because there are no past examples of this with athletes, “we are in unchartered territory.”

-“I’m just preparing to pitch and do as well as I can, because that’s why I’m here.
-That’s why I came here,” said Harris, again stressing that he’ll push through the swelling if it comes to that.
-“As long as I’m healthy and capable, then I want to be out there, and I want to do my part.”
+“I’m just preparing to pitch and do as well as I can because that’s why I’m here.
+That’s why I came here,” said Harris, again stressing that he will push through the swelling if it comes to that.
+“As long as I’m healthy and capable, then I want to be out there and I want to do my part.”

 This week, as Harris inched along in Fredericksburg, Manager Dave Martinez used relievers Tanner Rainey, Daniel Hudson and Brad Hand in back-to-back wins over the St. Louis Cardinals.
-Rainey had the seventh, Hudson had the eighth and Hand had the ninth.
+Rainey had the seventh, Hudson had the eighth, and Hand had the ninth.
 It was a simple bullpen formula that should be repeatable.
-But with Wander Suero on the IL with a strained left oblique, and with Harris still wading through his own issues, there is a chance that Hand, Hudson and Rainey could burn out.
+But with Wander Suero on the IL with a strained left oblique and Harris still wading through his own issues, there is a chance that Hand, Hudson and Rainey could burn out.

 The offseason plan was to mix the three of them and Harris in high-leverage situations.
 For that reason, among others, Harris can’t return soon enough.